 - i) Overall supervision of PSCs in the administration, function and achieving its objectives (total 47 PSCs). - ii) Monitoring of developmental schemes viz.
-CLCS, TUFS, PSC laboratory upgradation, etc. - iii) Supporting, counseling and facilitating the decentralized textile sectors, such as powerlooms and small processors, for taking up TUF scheme, quality upgradation, promoting exports, etc. - iv) To facilitate preparation of viable project reports for availing loan from Banks / Financial Institution under Technology Upgradation Fund Scheme (TUFS) and other Schemes like National Equity Fund (NEF).
+CLCS, TUFS, PSC laboratory upgradation, etc. - iii) Supporting, counseling and facilitating the decentralized textile sectors, such as powerlooms and small processors, for taking up TUF scheme, quality upgradation, promoting exports, etc. - iv) To facilitate preparation of viable project reports for availing loan from Banks / Financial Institution under National Equity Fund (NEF). - v) Undertaking study of the units for its coverage under TUFS wherever Banks / Financial Institutions have not granted loan under TUFS, through the unit desired to install bench marked /Hi-Tech machinery under TUFS.

-- v) Undertaking study of the units for its coverage under TUFS wherever Banks / Financial Institutions have not granted loan under TUFS, through the unit desired to install bench marked /Hi-Tech machinery under TUFS. - vi) Undertaking periodic surveys, census or studies, compiling and updating data on the textile industry from time to time. - vii) Providing feedback to the Head office and/or to the Ministry on various issues raised or problems faced by the industry and seeking solutions thereto. - viii) Implementation of welfare schemes viz., Aam Admi Bima Yojana, Pradhan Mantri Jeevan Jyoti Beema Yojana/Pradhan Mantri Suraksha Beema Yojana. - ix) Upgradation of Human Resources skills & development in the decentralised sector. - x) Work relating to establishment of Powerloom Park, through Group Workshed Scheme for Decentralised Powerloom Weaving Industry, TUFS etc.. - xi) Implementation & Monitoring the Scheme Technology Mission on Technical Textiles. - xii) Implementation and monitoring the Scheme of Integrated Textile Park (SITP). - xiii) Implementation & Monitoring of the Scheme for promoting usage of Agrotextiles in North East Region. - xiv) Implementation & Monitoring of the Schemes for promoting usage of Geotechnical Textiles in North-Eastern Region.
+- vi) Undertaking periodic surveys, census or studies, compiling and updating data on the textile industry from time to time. - vii) Providing feedback to the Head office and/or to the Ministry on various issues raised or problems faced by the industry and seeking solutions thereto. - viii) Upgradation of Human Resources skills & development in the decentralised sector. - ix) Work relating to establishment of Powerloom Park, through Group Workshed Scheme for Decentralised Powerloom Weaving Industry, TUFS etc.. - x) Implementation & Monitoring the Scheme Technology Mission on Technical Textiles. - xi) Implementation and monitoring the Scheme of Integrated Textile Park (SITP).